Less-Toxic 🦷 Toothpaste, Toothbrushes, & Floss

 Another good kids electric brush is Jack n Jill.
 Amazon Associates link: https://amzn.to/3VquOL3

-Adult Electric Toothbrush: Quip is a brand to look into.
+Adult Electric Toothbrush: I bought Burst brand https://amzn.to/45PqISm, which recently switched away from charcoal infused bristles (so you may still see some for sale).
+Charcoal has a small risk of have heavy metals in it, but it is a very small amount, so the risk is low if you want to use these.
+Quip is another brand to look into.
 At the least, they don’t use dye on their bristles.
 Be aware that some models have Bluetooth, which is an EMF concern.
 The kids brush has Bluetooth and appears to have yellow dye in the bristles so I don’t recommend that one.
-Another one I DON’T recommend is Burst brand.
-They have charcoal infused bristles and charcoal can have heavy metals in it.

-Toothpaste for Adults: I decided to just use or nothing (just wet the brush with water), or sometimes use plain baking soda.
+Toothpaste for Adults: For many years I used no toothpaste (just wet the brush with water), or sometimes use plain baking soda.
 Some say it’s too abrasive, but I read a compelling source that actually compared abrasiveness of compounds and found it was safe for teeth.
 My dentist also approves and says my enamel is great, even when I used to brush with baking soda every day.
-My husband uses Dr. Bronners, which is one of the best options, yet doesn’t seem “too hippie” to him.

 Nutrition for Healthy Teeth: